Posts

 Articles currently hosted on my site and cross-posted to Medium.

-Start with the latest piece, then browse the rest by topic and depth.
+Latest post first, then browse by topic and depth.

 AI agents rerun checks constantly.
 Quiet logs, compact reporters, and parallel verification reduce token waste without lowering the quality bar.